What Madrileños Really Want You to Know: An Insider Interview

 Q: What's the first thing tourists get wrong about Madrid?

-Elena: The schedule.
-Oh God, the schedule.
-I see tourists trying to eat dinner at 7PM, sitting alone in empty restaurants with the staff watching them with pity.
-Madrid eats lunch between 2 and 4, merienda (snack) around 5:30-6, and dinner at 9:30 or 10.
-On weekends, dinner at 10:30 is normal.
-If a restaurant is serving food at 7PM, it's a tourist trap.
-Run.
+The schedule — every single time.
+Picture the visitor eating dinner at 7PM, alone in an empty dining room while the staff watch with quiet pity.
+Madrid takes lunch between 2 and 4, merienda (a snack) around 5:30 to 6, and dinner at 9:30 or 10.
+On weekends, 10:30 is perfectly normal.
+The rule is simple: if a restaurant is serving food at 7PM, it's a tourist trap.
+Walk away.

 Q: What about the siesta?
 Do people actually nap?

-Elena: (laughs) Not really anymore, not in the city.
-But between 2PM and 5PM, many smaller shops close, and the pace slows.
-In summer, when it's 38°C outside, you don't want to be on the street at 3PM anyway.
-Use siesta time for museums — they're air-conditioned and less crowded in the mid-afternoon.
+Not really anymore, not in the city — Elena laughs at the idea.
+But between 2PM and 5PM, many smaller shops close and the pace slows.
+In summer, when it's 38°C outside, the last place you want to be at 3PM is the street anyway.
+Spend siesta time in the museums instead: air-conditioned, and blissfully less crowded in the mid-afternoon.

 Q: Where should tourists eat that they're currently not eating?

-Elena: Lavapies.
-It's Madrid's most multicultural neighborhood and nobody puts it in guidebooks.
-The Indian restaurants on Calle de Lavapies are as good as anything in London.
-There's a Senegalese place called Baobab that does mafe for 8 EUR.
-And the traditional bars there — some still give free tapas with drinks.
-You order a cana for 2 EUR and get a plate of stewed lentils or a croqueta.
-Four bars, four drinks, four tapas — a full meal for under 10 EUR.
+Lavapies.
+It's Madrid's most multicultural neighborhood and it almost never makes the guidebooks.
+The Indian restaurants on Calle de Lavapies hold their own against anything in London.
+A Senegalese place called Baobab does mafe for 8 EUR.
+And the traditional bars still hand you free tapas with a drink — order a caña for 2 EUR and a plate of stewed lentils or a croqueta lands beside it.
+Four bars, four drinks, four tapas: a full meal for under 10 EUR.

-The other place tourists miss is Chamberi.
-It's a residential neighborhood north of Malasaña.
-No monuments, no attractions, just incredibly good neighborhood restaurants where prices are 30-40% lower than the center.
-Sagaretxe on Calle de Eloy Gonzalo does Basque pintxos that would cost double in San Sebastian.
+The other neighborhood tourists skip is Chamberi, a residential pocket north of Malasaña.
+No monuments, no attractions — just exceptionally good neighborhood restaurants where prices run 30-40% below the center.
+Sagaretxe on Calle de Eloy Gonzalo turns out Basque pintxos that would cost double in San Sebastian.

 Q: What's the best tapas bar in Madrid?
 Final answer.

-Elena: You can't ask a Madrileña that — it's like asking a parent to choose a favorite child.
-But if you put a gun to my head: Casa del Abuelo on Calle de la Victoria.
-It's been serving gambas al ajillo (garlic shrimp) since 1906.
-A plate of shrimp sizzling in olive oil and garlic, with a small glass of sweet house wine (vino dulce), for about 10 EUR total.
-It's tiny, crowded, loud, and absolutely perfect.
+Ask a Madrileña that and you're asking a parent to choose a favorite child.
+But pressed to the wall: Casa del Abuelo on Calle de la Victoria, serving gambas al ajillo (garlic shrimp) since 1906.
+A plate of shrimp sizzling in olive oil and garlic, a small glass of sweet house wine (vino dulce), about 10 EUR all in.
+Tiny, crowded, loud, and absolutely perfect.

-For a modern tapas experience, Dstage in Chamberi has two Michelin stars and a tasting menu for around 160 EUR.
+For the modern version, Dstage in Chamberi holds two Michelin stars and a tasting menu around 160 EUR.
 But that's not tapas — that's gastronomy.
 Real tapas is standing at a bar with a small plate and a drink, talking too loud, getting olive oil on your shirt.

 Q: The great tortilla debate — runny or set?

-Elena: (slams hand on table) Runny.
+Elena slams a hand on the table.
+Runny.
 Always runny.
 A set tortilla is a crime against potatoes.
-The egg should be soft and flowing in the center, the potatoes should be tender, and it should come on bread or a plate, never in a wrap or a sandwich — that's not how we do it.
+The egg should be soft and flowing in the center, the potatoes tender, and it should arrive on bread or a plate — never in a wrap or a sandwich, because that isn't how it's done here.

-Sylkar in Malasaña and Bodega de la Ardosa in Chueca both do it right.
-Juana la Loca in La Latina does a deconstructed pintxo version that purists hate but I secretly love.
+Sylkar in Malasaña and Bodega de la Ardosa in Chueca both get it right.
+Juana la Loca in La Latina does a deconstructed pintxo version that purists hate and Elena secretly loves.

 Q: What tourist attractions are actually worth it?

-Retiro Park, obviously, but go to the Rosaleda (Rose Garden) in May, not just the boat lake.
+Retiro Park, obviously — but make for the Rosaleda (Rose Garden) in May, not just the boat lake.
 The Crystal Palace is always free and hosts excellent Reina Sofia exhibitions.

 The Royal Palace is impressive from outside.
 Inside?
-I'd honestly skip it unless you love room after room of ornate furniture.
-The Almudena Cathedral next door is free and more intimate.
+Honestly, skip it unless you love room after room of ornate furniture.
+The Almudena Cathedral next door is free and far more intimate.

 And El Rastro on Sunday.
-The flea market itself is hit-or-miss, but the real pleasure is the ritual: browse the stalls, then have a long lunch with vermut at one of the bars on Calle de la Cava Baja.
+The flea market itself is hit-or-miss, but the real pleasure is the ritual: browse the stalls, then settle into a long lunch with vermut at one of the bars on Calle de la Cava Baja.
 That's a Madrid Sunday.

 Q: What's overrated?

-Elena: Mercado de San Miguel.
-I'll get hate for this.
-The building is beautiful and the food quality is fine, but the prices are inflated — a plate of ham that costs 6 EUR there is 3 EUR at a normal bar — and it's become a tourist crowd that makes it hard to enjoy.
-If you want a market experience, go to Mercado de la Paz in Salamanca (locals only) or Mercado de San Fernando in Lavapies (cheap, authentic, and with a craft beer stall).
+Mercado de San Miguel.
+An unpopular take, but true: the building is beautiful and the food is fine, yet the prices are inflated — a plate of ham that runs 6 EUR there is 3 EUR at a normal bar — and the crowds make it hard to enjoy.
+For a real market, head to Mercado de la Paz in Salamanca (locals only) or Mercado de San Fernando in Lavapies (cheap, authentic, with a craft beer stall).

-Gran Via is also overrated unless you need Zara and H&M. Walk one block to either side for the actual city.
+Gran Via is overrated too, unless you need Zara and H&M. Walk one block to either side for the actual city.

 Q: Tell me about nightlife.
 Is Madrid really a late-night city?

-Elena: It's the latest-night city in Europe.
-Here's the typical weekend night for someone my age: drinks at a terrace bar from 9PM, dinner at 10:30PM, after-dinner drinks until 1AM, then a club or music bar until 4-5AM.
+It's the latest-night city in Europe.
+A typical weekend night for a thirty-something Madrileña runs like this: drinks at a terrace bar from 9PM, dinner at 10:30PM, after-dinner drinks until 1AM, then a club or music bar until 4-5AM.
 The Metro runs 24/7 on weekends (Friday and Saturday nights).

 Malasaña is the best neighborhood for bars — Calle de San Vicente Ferrer and the streets around it.
-For clubs, Sala Sol on Plaza del Sol has live music, and Kapital near Atocha has seven floors (each with a different music genre).
-Cover is usually 15-20 EUR with a drink.
+For clubs, Sala Sol on Plaza del Sol has live music, and Kapital near Atocha has seven floors, each with a different genre.
+Cover usually runs 15-20 EUR with a drink.

-But honestly, the best Madrid nightlife isn't clubs.
-It's being at a bar at 2AM on a Wednesday and realizing the entire city is still awake.
+But the best Madrid nightlife isn't a club at all.
+It's standing at a bar at 2AM on a Wednesday and realizing the entire city is still awake.
 That energy — that refusal to go home — is what makes Madrid special.

 Q: How do you feel about tourists in Madrid?

-Elena: I love tourists.
-I make my living from them.
-But I wish they'd get off the main streets.
-Madrid isn't Barcelona — we don't have a tourism problem (yet).
-But when I see a group of 20 standing in the middle of Calle de Arenal blocking the entire sidewalk... (sighs)
+Elena loves tourists — she makes her living from them — but she wishes they'd get off the main streets.
+Madrid isn't Barcelona; the city doesn't have a tourism problem (yet).
+Still, when a group of 20 plants itself in the middle of Calle de Arenal and blocks the entire sidewalk, she sighs.

 Learn three phrases: "perdona" (excuse me), "una caña por favor" (a small beer please), and "la cuenta" (the bill).
-Don't tip 20% — we're not America.
+Don't tip 20% — this isn't America.
 Round up or leave 5-10%.
 And please, please eat dinner after 9PM.

 Q: Best season to visit?

-Elena: Spring.
+Spring.
 Late April and May.
-The city is covered in flowers, the terraces are open, and the light is incredible.
-Second choice: October.
-Same perfect weather without the Easter crowds.
+The city is covered in flowers, the terraces are open, and the light is extraordinary.
+Second choice: October — the same perfect weather without the Easter crowds.

 Never July or August.
-I'm serious.
-It's 40°C, half the restaurants are closed for vacation, and the city is dead.
+Seriously.
+It's 40°C, half the restaurants close for vacation, and the city goes quiet.
 Even Madrileños don't want to be in Madrid in August.

 Q: Day trip — Toledo or Segovia?

-Elena: Both, but if you only have time for one: Toledo.
-It's only 33 minutes by AVE train (from 13 EUR), it's a full UNESCO city, and the El Greco paintings there can't be seen anywhere else.
+Both, but if there's only time for one: Toledo.
+It's 33 minutes by AVE train (from 13 EUR), a full UNESCO city, and the El Greco paintings there exist nowhere else.
 The marzipan is famous for a reason.

-Segovia (27 minutes by train, from 12 EUR) is smaller and the Roman aqueduct is jaw-dropping.
+Segovia (27 minutes by train, from 12 EUR) is smaller, and the Roman aqueduct is jaw-dropping.
 The cochinillo (roast suckling pig) at Meson de Candido is the most famous dish in Castile.
-So if you care more about food, Segovia.
-If you care more about history and art, Toledo.
+So if food is the priority, Segovia.
+If history and art are, Toledo.

 Q: What do tourists get wrong that drives you crazy?

-Elena: (counting on fingers) One: calling paella a Madrid dish.
+Elena counts them off on her fingers.
+One: calling paella a Madrid dish.
 Paella is Valencian.
-Madrid's dish is cocido madrileño, and if you order paella in Madrid, you're getting a microwave version.
-Two: skipping the free museum hours.
-The Prado, Reina Sofia, and Thyssen all have free windows — use them.
+Madrid's dish is cocido madrileño, and ordering paella here gets you a microwave version.
+Two: skipping the free museum hours — the Prado, Reina Sofia, and Thyssen all have free windows, so use them.
 Three: not trying vermut.
 Draft vermouth is Madrid's afternoon drink, it costs 2-3 EUR, and it's served at old-school vermuterias with a free olive and anchovy.
 Go to La Fisna in La Latina or La Dolores near the Prado.

 Four: leaving too soon.
 Pair Madrid with Barcelona (2.5 hours by AVE) or head south to Seville for Andalusia's flamenco heartland.
 Madrid is not a one-day city.
-It's a three-day minimum, four or five if you include day trips.
-People give three days to Barcelona and one day to Madrid.
+It's a three-day minimum, four or five with day trips.
+People give three days to Barcelona and one to Madrid.
 They should be equal.

 Q: Your perfect Madrid day?

-Elena: Wake up at 10.
-Cortado and tostada (toast with tomato and olive oil, 3 EUR) at any neighborhood cafe.
-Walk through Retiro when it's still quiet.
-Vermut at noon at a terrace bar in La Latina.
-Long lunch — three courses with wine — at a local restaurant, not a famous one.
-Siesta (yes, I still nap).
+Elena's ideal day looks like this.
+Wake at 10.
+A cortado and tostada (toast with tomato and olive oil, 3 EUR) at any neighborhood cafe.
+A walk through Retiro while it's still quiet.
+Vermut at noon on a La Latina terrace.
+A long lunch — three courses with wine — at a local restaurant, not a famous one.
+A siesta (yes, she still naps).
 Coffee at 6PM.
-Walk through Malasaña.
+A wander through Malasaña.
 Aperitivo at 8PM.
 Dinner at 10PM — tapas, always tapas.
 A gin tonic at midnight on a terrace.
-Walk home through streets that are still full of people.
+Then home through streets still full of people.

 That's Madrid.
 It's not complicated.
 It's just... joyful.

 Elena's food tours run Tuesday through Saturday and can be booked through her website.
-She asked me to mention that if you visit Lavapies, try the Ethiopian restaurant Gabo on Calle del Ave Maria.
-"Tell them I sent you.
+One last tip she insists on: if you make it to Lavapies, try the Ethiopian restaurant Gabo on Calle del Ave Maria.
+"Tell them Elena sent you.
 They won't care, but tell them anyway."